Toolkit Overview

 Acknowledgements

-TRIS is a collaboration between the University of Arkansas for Medical Sciences (UAMS), the ADE, and other interested parties.
-The TRIS team at UAMS is made up of experts in childhood trauma.
-If a natural disaster, suicide, suicide attempt, death, act of violence, or any other traumatic event impacts your school, TRIS can help you navigate the difficult time that follows.
-This is done through personalized consultation tailored to your school’s or district’s unique circumstances.
-TRIS also provides trainings for school personnel on trauma-informed practices, works with school leaders to foster trauma-informed schools, and partners with UAMS’ AR-Connect program to link students, families, and staff to mental health services when needed following a crisis.
+TRIS is a collaboration between the University of Arkansas for Medical Sciences (UAMS), the ADE, and other partners.
+The TRIS team at UAMS is made up of multidisciplinary professionals in areas of education, psychology, social work and media specialists.
+When a difficult event (e.g., the death of staff or student, act of violence, natural disaster, etc.) impacts your Arkansas school, our mental health experts in childhood trauma at TRIS can help you navigate the difficult time that follows.
+This is done through personalized consultation tailored to your school’s unique circumstances.
+TRIS also provides trainings for school personnel on trauma-informed practices, works with school leaders to foster trauma-informed schools, and partners with the AR ConnectNow program to link students, families, and staff to mental health services when needed following a crisis.
 Information about TRIS and their services can be found on our website.
+TRIS services are available at no cost to the schools thanks to generous support from our funders.

-While TRIS remains available to walk alongside you should the unthinkable happen, proactive consideration of the steps your school/district takes in the wake of a tragedy is quite useful.
-This toolkit equips school- and district-leaders with helpful information to consider when doing that.
-It does not replace TRIS’ individualized services.
-Rather, this toolkit helps guide forward thinking about planned steps should the devastating ‘what ifs’ occur.
+While TRIS remains available to walk alongside you should the unthinkable happen, proactive consideration of the steps your school or district takes in the wake of a tragedy can help you prepare.
+This toolkit equips school and district leaders with helpful information to consider when doing that.
+It does not replace individualized services available through TRIS.

 Using This Toolkit

-In subsequent sections of this toolkit, you will find general information trauma, crisis management, time-based considerations, and select, high-quality resources.
-Again, this guide may help inform or supplement district- and school-specific crisis response plans and policies—yet it does not replace them.
+In subsequent sections of this toolkit, you will find general information about trauma, crisis management, time-based considerations, and select, high-quality resources.
+We start by discussing what is meant by the word

-The word trauma is heard more and more frequently these days, and it can mean different things to different people.
-Experts commonly talk about three key factors when discussing a trauma: the event itself, the experiences of an individual during and after the event, and the effects that follow.
+The word trauma also means different things to different people; but experts commonly talk about three key factors when discussing a trauma: the event itself, the experiences of an individual during and after the event, and the effects that follow.

 Trauma and Crises